 New York is the world’s leading city for both residential and commercial investment, cementing its position as a global wealth hub, according to Knight Frank and Douglas Elliman’s 2019 wealth report.
 The study, which surveys global trends among the highest-wealth individuals, looked at property investments of $10 million or more.

 It wasn’t all good news for New York, however.
 The city fell to second place on the overall wealth ranking, beaten by London because of two metrics: the number of high net-worth individuals and lifestyle, which refers a city’s security and affordability.

 New York’s relegation to second place may have been due to “stock market volatility and a strong U.S. dollar, which led some foreign buyers to sit on their hands during 2018,” the report said, and could have been compounded by “the underlying structural issue of oversupply.”

 While London beat New York for most resident high net-worth individuals, defined as those with over $30 million, New York still has the most billionaires, with 94 resident in the city.
 New York also saw the highest rate of new high-net worth individuals, adding 55,434 in 2018 alone.

-At a launch for the new report held at JDS Development Group and Property Markets Group’s new luxury condo tower 111 57th Street, Howard Lorber, CEO of Douglas Elliman, acknowledged that 2018 had been a tough year for the firm in New York City.
+At a launch for the new report held at JDS Development Group and Property Markets Group’s new luxury condo tower 111 57th Street, Howard Lorber, chairman of Douglas Elliman, acknowledged that 2018 had been a tough year for the firm in New York City.